 You are here

-English Language Development Review
+English Language Development Review - District

 ELIGIBLE APPLICANTS AND PRIORITIZATION

 Eligibility.
-Eligible applicants are schools that have:
+Eligible applicants are school districts that meet the following criteria:

 ALLOWABLE USE OF FUNDS

 Each participating district will receive up to $10,000 to be used towards the following: